 Grey iron casting

-The composition of gray cast iron is different its counterparts as it resembles small flakes.
-When this metal is fractured, the break occurs along with the graphite flakes, which gives it the grey color on the fractured metal’s surface.
+The composition of gray cast iron is different from its counterparts as it resembles small flakes.
+When this metal is fractured, the break occurs along with the graphite flakes, which gives it a grey color on the fractured metal’s surface.
 The name grey iron comes from this characteristic.

 ● Good machinability